TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 are **automatically inserted in Unwanted Content**.
 You can disable the filter or write them in your prompt to activate them anyway.

-**Aesthetic tags** are used exclusively in V2 and onwards to designate pictures which match the intended "feel" of the model, as opposed to images that diverge too greatly from the aesthetic that NovelAI sought.
+**Aesthetic tags** are used exclusively in V2 and V3 and onwards to designate pictures which match the intended "feel" of the model, as opposed to images that diverge too greatly from the aesthetic that NovelAI sought.
 The tags for Aesthetics are:
 `very aesthetic, aesthetic, displeasing, very displeasing` Effectively, displeasing images stray too far from the intended "look" of NAI Diffusion, or have aesthetics considered "poor" so that the model knows to avoid them.